 The fantastic part about visiting Mexico is you can pack in a ton of adventure, culture, food (and beaches if you’d like) in a short amount of time.
 We did all of the activities above (except for visiting the cenotes in the Yucatan) in just 2 and half weeks.

-If you’d like an adventure-packed trip to Mexico, this is the route we’d suggest:
+If you have 2 weeks and you’d like an adventure-packed trip in Central Mexico, this is the route we’d suggest: